Deepnika/Deepnika/README.md

 I currently work at [**Haidi**](https://haidi.io), where I build end to end solutions for Supply Chain Planning and Operations with main expertise in Time series Forecasting at scale.
 Previously I have worked on a range of astronomy and astrophysics projects ranging from compact-object populations (merging binary black holes), three-dimensional structural inference of nearby galaxies (LMC), and the large-scale tidal environment of the Local Group.

 Outside of work, I'm interested in following innovative research in STEM fields, mainly astrophysics, computer science and AI and sometimes a combination of neuroscience and psychology.
+I unwind by sewing and doing random coding projects.

 #### Let's connect!
 [<img alt="Gmail" src="https://img.shields.io/badge/Gmail-333333?style=for-the-badge&logo=gmail&logoColor=red" />](https://linkedin.com/in/deepnika-jain)